nghianguyentek/psychology/intelligence/measures/README.md

 A score earned on a test designed to measure intelligence

+## DSM-5

+The diagnosis code of Intellectual Disability

 ## History

 - Late 1800s: Sir Francis Galton developed the first board test of intelligence